Mastering SSH: Your Essential Command-Line Guide

 ssh user@host uptime

-Password authentication is vulnerable to brute-force attacks.
-SSH keys—a cryptographic pair consisting of a private key (kept secret on your machine) and a public key (placed on the remote server)—offer a vastly more secure method of authentication.
+Password authentication is often exposed to brute-force attacks.
+SSH keys use a private key on your machine and a public key on the remote server, so the server can verify you without receiving your password.

 Generating Key Pairs